metaory/mxflow-cli/README.md

 - Internal processes can get complicated or too repetitive

+- It's hard to streamline complex workflows across teams

 - Existing task-runners are too focused on a specific use case / environment or have complicated config files

-- It's hard to streamline workflows across teams

 ---
 <!-- Group commands under a workflow, write steps, use special commands like `confirm` -->

 <!-- The main goal of the mxflow project is to streamline and simplify complex processes -->

-#### Major features:
+## Major features

 * **Interactive first** - works with/without arguments; prompt missing args
 * **Extensive config** - group commands under a workflows, use arguments export value in commands